 Smartphone cameras can take pictures that are just as crisp and clear as any DSLR camera so there are no excuses to take bad pictures anymore!
 And you don’t have to be a pro photographer to take excellent photos!
 I’m continuing to learn new tips and techniques every day and you should too.

 Follow me on Pinterest for even more great photography tips and tricks.

 Let’s get started!

 1 – Override the Default Settings: This is one of the first things I do when I’m taking pictures.
 It’s fast, easy, and give you the spot on features you need.

 Take some time to look at the advanced setting on your smartphone.
 Understand your phone’s exposure setting.
 You can use the sliders found in most camera applications to boost your photos too.
 When you are in your camera app click on the “mode” settings.
-There, you will see settings for features that be very specific to the shot you are trying to take such as night, beauty face, sports, etc. The “pro” settings are great to play around with as well.
+There, you will see settings for features that are very specific to the shot you are trying to take such as night, beauty face, sports, etc. The “pro” settings are great to play around with as well.

 You can choose features like effects, metering, and more.
-For example, if you would prefer grain to blur – all you need to do is up the ISO used by the camera manually and if your photo is underexposed you can use the sliders found in most camera applications to boost it.
+For example, if you would prefer grain to blur – all you need to do is turn up the ISO used by the camera manually and if your photo is underexposed you can use the sliders found in most camera applications to boost it.

 Currently, I’m using a Samsung Galaxy S6 – this is what the “Mode” settings look like.
 Be sure to get familiar with the settings on your phones mode feature.
 Take some time and play around with what each setting has to offer.
 Snap some random test photos using each setting.
 You can always delete them after you’re done playing.